TheDuckenEngineer/Kiethley-Base-Programming/README.md

 ![image](https://github.com/user-attachments/assets/e946c14f-7e99-43e4-83ed-78c75205450b)

 Right click and scroll down to the terminal option.
 This will produce a black (or blue) terminal window for that directory.
 Copy and paste the following command.
-It will automatically begin downloading all necessary libraries, the python virtual environment, and establish communication to the source (src) folder.
-'''uv run --script Test.py --with .'''
+It will automatically begin downloading all necessary libraries, the python virtual environment, and establish communication to the source (src) folder. uv run --script Test.py --with .
 Restart VSCode.
 The top import lines won’t have the yellow underscore showing the setup is complete.

 Finish by making a Data folder for your dated to be automatically stored into.

 Updates will manifest at the bottom left of the program.
 Updates will show as a number attributed to the downwards arrow.
 Be sure to check this occasionally.
 ![image](https://github.com/user-attachments/assets/24897d88-4c89-45d3-ba98-97b3ec5fa97f)